scruffyfox/AsyncHttpClient/README.md

 **Note** Because of the way SyncHttpClient works, only one instance can be created at a time.
 If one client makes 2 requests, the first request is canceled for the new request.
 You can either wait for the first to finish before making the second, or can create two seperate instances.

 SyncHttpClient is a paramitized class which means the type you infer to it, is the type that gets returned when calling the method.
-When supplying a {@link Processor}, that processor must also paramitized with the same type as the SyncHttpClient instance.
+When supplying a [Processor](https://github.com/scruffyfox/AsyncHttpClient/blob/v1.2/src/net/callumtaylor/asynchttp/processor/Processor.java), that processor must also paramitized with the same type as the SyncHttpClient instance.

 ##Example GET